Emergency Preparedness Merit Badge

 With another person, show a good way to transport an injured person out of a remote and/or rugged area, conserving the energy of rescuers while ensuring the well-being and protection of the injured person.

-Identify the government or community agencies that normally handle and prepare for emergency services similar to those of the NIMS or ICS.
+Identify the local government or community agencies that normally handle and prepare for emergency services similar to those of the NIMS or ICS.
 Explain to your counselor ONE of the following:

 Find out who is your community’s emergency management director and learn what this person does to prevent, protect, mitigate, respond to, and recover from emergency situations in your community.
 Discuss this information with your counselor, utilizing the information you learned from requirement 2b.